Coulomb drag between two strange metals: Einstein-Maxwell-Dilaton theory

-{\it Einstein-Maxwell-Dilaton theory.} --- Let us briefly review how we obtain the strange-metal response function from holography.
+Let us briefly review how we obtain the strange-metal response function for a single layer from holography.
 The holographic duality states the equivalence between a strongly interacting quantum theory and a classical gravitational theory with one additional spatial dimension, where the coordinate $r$ of this additional dimension parametrizes the energy scale of the quantum field theory.
-In particular low-energy physics is described by the geometry in the deep interior ($r \to 0$) of the spacetime, while the near-boundary geometry ($r \to \infty$) characterize the ultra-violet details of the dual field theory.
-The thermodynamics of the holographic strange-metal model proposed by Gubser \textit{et al}.\ \cite{Gubser_2010}, is described by a solution to the coupled set of Einstein equations for the metric $g_{\mu\nu}$, Maxwell equations for the $U(1)$ gauge field $A_\mu$, and the Klein-Gordon equation for the real scalar field $\phi$, known as the dilaton \cite{Charmousis2010, Gouteraux2011}:
+In particular low-energy physics is described by the geometry in the deep interior ($r \to 0$) of the spacetime, while the near-boundary geometry ($r \to \infty$) characterizes the ultra-violet details of the dual field theory.